MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/uefi-security.md

 This section is intended as a guide to provide pointers to the information that will enable you to implement and validate security features in the firmware for Windows operating systems.

 The following sections describe components of the firmware used to enable a more secure firmware, and a more secure operating system.
-In the following sections, we’re going to go over highlights of the components and provide pointers and links to existing online resources where available.
+The following sections, cover highlights of the components and provide pointers and links to existing online resources where available.